 After creating a topic in the SEO tool, you can track Domain Authority for your topic phrase.
 This is a scale from 1-100 that determines how authoritative your domain is, and how likely you are to land on page one for that term in search engine results.

-A pillar page is a comprehensive resource page that covers a topic in depth and links to high-quality content created for the supporting subtopics.
-This page should apply consistent on-page SEO best practices, referencing the topic in the page title, URL, and H1 tag.
-Ideally a pillar page sits on the top level of your website in a space that already gets a lot of organic traffic.
+A pillar page is a comprehensive resource page that covers a topic in depth.
+This page links to high-quality content for supporting subtopic keywords.
+A pillar page should apply on-page SEO best practices, referencing the topic in the page title, URL, and H1 tag.
+Content on a pillar page should also be adapted to convert visitors, since all your supporting content links back here.